juju/docs/src/en/juju-plugins.md

 ### Switches, flags and arguments

-There is potential confusion when a plugin accepts a swith or flag; Juju needs to be able to differentiate between options intended for Juju and ones intended for the plugin.
+There is potential confusion when a plugin accepts a switch or flag; Juju needs to be able to differentiate between options intended for Juju and ones intended for the plugin.
 In this case any options for the plugin should be preceeded by ' -- '.
 For example: